Haleshot/Haleshot.github.io/content/post/discrete_fourier_transform/index.md

 9. Plot the DFT (absolute value) when the DFT formula is used.
 10. Display the output.

-Note: The code implementation is not provided in this README file.

 ## Formulae used to implement in user defined functions